MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 ms.reviewer:
 ---

-# Bot Framework Troubleshooting Guide
+# Bot Framework troubleshooting guide
 These Frequently Asked Questions (FAQ) for the Bot Framework can help you with troubleshooting.

 ## General questions